Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 Duration: 22

 ### Overview
 Tasty Bytes is aiming to achieve 25% YoY sales growth over 5 years.
-To support this goal and maximize daily revenue across our fleet of trucks, the data science team needs to build an ML model to direct trucks to locations that are expected to have the highest sales on a given shift.
+To support this goal and maximize daily revenue across the fleet of trucks, the data science team needs to build an ML model to direct trucks to locations that are expected to have the highest sales on a given shift.

 - The [tasty_bytes_snowpark_101.ipynb](https://github.com/Snowflake-Labs/sfguide-tasty-bytes-snowpark-101-for-data-science/blob/main/tasty_bytes_snowpark_101.ipynb) notebook covers foundational feature/functions of a basic data science workflow using Snowpark for Python.
-- You will walk through the following steps as Tasty Bytes Data Scientists tasked with building and deploying a model on Snowflake to recommend the best locations for food trucks to park.
+- You will walk through the following steps as a Tasty Bytes Data Scientist tasked with building and deploying a model on Snowflake to recommend the best locations for food trucks to park.
   - **Snowpark Fundamentals**
     - Connect to Snowflake
     - Explore the API and DataFrames